farmachine/spyglass/replit.md

 **January 17, 2025**
 - ✓ **EXTRACTLY REBRANDING**: Complete application rebrand from "Flow Capture" to "Extractly"
-- ✓ Created professional Extractly logo with surfboard-like design and streamlined data flow visualization
+- ✓ Created professional Extractly logo matching provided wave design with flowing wave shapes and sea-blue gradients
-- ✓ Logo acts as clickable home button throughout the application interface
+- ✓ Logo acts as clickable home button throughout the application interface with enhanced spacing and hover effects
+- ✓ Implemented comprehensive wave theme throughout application with WavePattern component
+- ✓ Added wave decorations to Dashboard headers, Project layouts, Login page, and Project cards
+- ✓ Enhanced logo to be bigger (60x60) and more spacious with improved visual feedback
-- ✓ Updated all page headers (Dashboard, ProjectLayout, Login) with new branding
+- ✓ Updated all page headers (Dashboard, ProjectLayout, Login) with new branding and wave elements
 - ✓ Enhanced HTML meta tags with SEO-optimized title and descriptions for Flow Capture
 - ✓ Added Open Graph tags for improved social media sharing appearance
 - ✓ **AI REASONING IMPROVEMENTS**: Enhanced user experience with human-friendly AI explanations